-Unlike most prior literatures which either focus on Bitcoin (Urquhart 2016, Kurihara and Fukushima 2017, Baur et al. 2019) or focus on single calendar effect (Aharon and Qadan 2019, Caporale and Plastun 2019, Ma and Tanizaki 2019), this study carries out a more comprehensive analysis by considering five main cryptocurrencies and applying three different calendar effect tests over the period 2013–2020.
-In addition to academics, the contribution from this research is clear for traders and market participants who could generate abnormal profits as well as for market regulators to design the necessary regulations to prevent such arbitrage opportunities in the cryptocurrency markets.
+Unlike most of the previous literature which either focuses on Bitcoin (Urquhart, 2016; Kurihara and Fukushima, 2017; Baur et al., 2019) or on a single calendar effect (Aharon and Qadan, 2019; Caporale and Plastun, 2019; Ma and Tanizaki, 2019), this study carries out a more comprehensive analysis by considering five main cryptocurrencies and applying three different calendar effect tests over the period 2013–2020.
+In addition to academics, the contribution of this research is clear for traders and market participants who could generate abnormal profits; it will also help to guide market regulators in designing the necessary regulations to prevent such arbitrage opportunities in cryptocurrency markets.

 The remainder of the paper is structured as follows.
-The following section presents a brief review of the literature regarding calendar anomalies.
-The next section describes the research hypotheses, data and methodology.
+The next section presents a brief review of the literature regarding calendar anomalies.
+Subsequent sections describe the research hypotheses, data and methodology.
 The empirical results and robustness checks are then presented and discussed.
 Finally, the conclusions are given, along with suggestions for future research.

 2 Data

-As noted by Kaiser 2019 that sufficient market capitalization and liquidity are important criteria to be considered by investors and to qualify for the construction of a crypto fund under the regulation of the AIFM Directive by market regulators, the analysis, therefore focusses on the five largest cryptocurrencies by market capitalization (Bitcoin, Ethereum, Ripple, Tether and Litecoin) with a sufficiently long historical price series as to estimate seasonality patterns.
-The data source is Coinmarketcap.com.
-The application of daily returns, data source and a focus on the largest cryptocurrencies is in line with prior research (Urquhart 2016, Nadarajah and Chu 2017, Kaiser 2019) and therefore provides a solid basis for comparison.
-Table 1 report descriptive statistics of the data.
+Kaiser (2019) notes that sufficient market capitalization and liquidity are important criteria to be considered by investors and to qualify for the construction of a crypto fund within the regulatory framework of the Alternative Investment Fund Managers (AIFM) Directive.
+The analysis, therefore, focuses on the five largest cryptocurrencies by market capitalization (Bitcoin, Ethereum, Ripple, Tether and Litecoin) with a sufficiently long historical price series so as to estimate seasonality patterns.
+The data set is extracted from CoinMarketCap.com. and the study is in line with previous research in terms of the application of daily returns, data sources and the focus on the largest cryptocurrencies (Urquhart, 2016; Nadarajah and Chu, 2017; Kaiser, 2019).
+Thus, the findings provide a solid basis for comparison.
+Table 1 reports the descriptive statistics of the data.

 Table 1: Descriptive statistics